Supplier Risk Management: The Definitive Guide

 25% of businesses affected by supplier financial failures

 Mergers and acquisitions can also signal a change in strategy or market consolidation that could impact service delivery, prices, or contract terms.
-In addition, leadership turnover or legal trouble can impact an organization’s culture, strategy, and its ability to execute against goals.
+In addition, leadership turnover or legal trouble can impact an organization’s culture, strategy, and ability to execute against goals.

 Organizations are also increasingly subject to regulatory penalties for financial disclosures and ethics.
 For example, the Office of the Comptroller of the Currency (OCC) provides specific guidance for banks entering relationships with third parties such as cloud service providers, data aggregators, fintech companies, and subcontractors.